freenowtech/secrets-store-csi-driver-provider-spring-cloud-config/README.md

 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1
 kind: SecretProviderClass
 metadata:
-  name: spring-cloud-config-<your-application>
+  name: spring-cloud-config-example
 spec:
   provider: spring-cloud-config
   parameters:
-    serverAddress: "<your-server-address>" # this url should point config server
+    serverAddress: "http://configserver.example" # this url should point to config server
-    application: "<your-application>" # the application you're retrieving the config for
+    application: "myapp" # the application you're retrieving the config for
-    profile: "<your-profile>" # the profile for your application to pull
+    profile: "prod" # the profile for your application to pull
-    fileName: "application.yaml"
+    fileName: "application.yaml" # the name of the file to create
 ```

 Afterwards you can reference your `SecretProviderClass` in your Pod Definition